Durik256/MBAC-to-OBJ/README.md

 # MBAC-to-OBJ
 MBAC2OBJ.exe ver.2

-Now you only need python, all other files are already included in the exe file Instruction ver 2:
+Now you only need python, all other files are already included in the exe file.

+Instruction ver 2:
 1. Select your .mbac file or drag and drop;
 2. Select output folder path for exported .obj file;